-GOVERNOR’S OFFICE NEWS RELEASE: Three Land Use commissioners reappointedPosted on Jul 7, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Three Land Use commissioners reappointedPosted on Jul 7, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has re-appointed three members to the Land Use Commission (LUC).
 They are Nancy Cabral (Hawai‘i County), Linda Estes (Kaua‘i County) and Gary Okuda (At-Large).